stronnag/wayfarer/README.md

 * Use Notifications for ready : if set, a notification count down is shown for delays > 2 seconds.
 * Use notifications (vice App Indicator).
 Provides a persistent Notification to stop recordings; mainly needed if you don't have an AppIndicator tray shell extension (on GTK3).

-Preferences are stored as a simple `key = value` text file in `~/.config/wayfarer/cap.conf`.
+Preferences are stored as `GSettings` under the schema `org.stronnag.wayfarer`.
+In earlier versions  a simple `key = value` text file in `~/.config/wayfarer/cap.conf` was used.
+The `cap.conf` file may be converted to `GSettings` by the conversion tool `wayfarer-convert-to-schema`.
+This tool is not installed, but is built by default and may be found in the `build` directory.

 ## Miscellaneous

 Licence : GPL v3 or later
 (c) Jonathan Hudson 2021-2023

-Inspired by other fine tools such as **kooha**,  **peek** and **green-recorder**; I appreciate the other developer's pain with the ever moving targets of Gnome, Wayland, Pipewire and XDG Portal, in particularly `kooha`'s guidance on the workings of GStreamer.
+Inspired by other fine tools such as **kooha**,  **peek** and **green-recorder**; I appreciate the other developer's pain with the ever moving targets of Gnome, Wayland, Pipewire and XDG Portal, particularly `kooha`'s guidance on the workings of GStreamer has been extremely useful.